KMSOMERS/Kieran-Somers-Site/site/content/post/Day7.md

 +++
 Finished project <a href="https://github.com/KMSOMERS/NeverHaveIEver100DaysChallenge">here!</a>

 So its already day 7 and it feels like this week has flown by.
 This was my first week of the challenge and I think that being held accountable with these posts is really helping me keep on track, I can't commit late or pretend to have done something as there is now a history.
-Today I had my first driving lesson and with the job interview coming things are looking positive.
+Today I had my first driving lesson and with the job interview coming up, things are looking positive.
 I also finished the first project of the challenge, meaning that I have now released my first application to the play store (well its currenly pending release).
-Instead of following the usual todays progress and thoughts, I am going to break this post into positives, negatives and thoughts I had throughout the week.
+Instead of following the usual "todays progress and thoughts", I am going to break this post into positives, negatives, and thoughts I had throughout the week.

 <b>Positives actions:</b>